 The K-Vest is a great tool, albeit an expensive one.
 Your local hitting facility may have this equipment.
 If so, you can likely get an assessment to baseline where your swing is today and compare after you implement a program.
-Small changes in the sequence do lead to noticeable observations in exit velocity and ball flight distance.
+Small changes in the sequence do lead to noticeable transformation and observations in the ability to increase exit velocity and ball flight distance.

 Even if you don't have access to this technology, there are baseball hitting drills that can help.
-First, a drill to break the sequence down into each movement can build muscle memory and help a hitter become aware of what each movement feels like.
+First, a drill to break the sequence down to target and guide each movement can build muscle memory and help a hitter become aware of what each movement feels like.

 Here coach Andrew Beattie (@SilverbackAthlete) shows how to use a pvc pipe to work on the hip and achieving separation.
 Find him on Instagram for similar drills and training using K-Vest.

-In this video from the Baseball Doctor on YouTube, Coach Cathcart explains how a proper hip load will help a hitter get his kinetic sequence in the correct order.
-This hitting drill would work with a batting tee or without, and it's relevant for baseball and softball hitting too, of course.
+In this video from the Baseball Doctor on YouTube, Coach Cathcart explains how the actions of a proper hip load will help a hitter get his kinetic sequence in the correct order.
+Repetitions of this hitting drill would work with a batting tee or without, and it's a relevant style for baseball and softball hitting too, of course.